hansenoolivia/osticket-prereqs/README.md

 - Install PHP 7.3.8 and unzip the contents into C:\PHP
 - Download and Install C++ Redistributable
 - Download and Install MySQL 5.5.62
+- Open IIS as an Admin & Register PHP from within IIS

 <h2>Installation Steps</h2>